 Collections of components of different types are called lists, and are created with the list() function.
-Thus m <- list(4, TRUE, "name of company") m creates a list with 3 components: the first is numeric, the second is logical and the third is character.
+Thus creates a list with 3 components: the first is numeric, the second is logical and the third is character.
 A list element can be any object, including another list.
 This flexibility means that functions that need to return a lot of complex information, such as statistical modelling functions, often return a list.